Josh Allen rallies Bills for 21-14 win over Dolphins. Buffalo secures No. 2 seed in AFC

 Bills: WR Gabe Davis left in the second quarter with what appeared to be a non-contact left knee injury and did not return. … LB Tyrel Dodson left with a shoulder injury. … CB Rasul Douglas (knee) left in the second quarter. … RB Ty Johnson did not return after halftime because of a concussion.

-Dolphins: Elliott pulled his calf in pregame warmups but played through it. … LB Andrew Van Ginkel left with a foot injury in the third quarter and did not return. … Backup linebacker Cameron Goode was carted off the field with a leg injury early in the fourth quarter.
+Dolphins: Elliott pulled his calf in pregame warmups but played through it. … LB Andrew Van Ginkel left with a foot injury in the third quarter and did not return. … LB Cameron Goode was carted off the field with a leg injury early in the fourth quarter.